AlexRioja/OpenCV_Recognizer/README.md

 ## License

-This project is licensed under the MIT License - see https://opensource.org/licenses/mit-license.php
+This project is licensed under the MIT License - see [MIT License] (https://opensource.org/licenses/mit-license.php)